Assisted Sales: What are They and Do They Work? 2023

 Sales of this kind offer very similar benefits to the cash advance option - particularly speed and the potential for profit, as described above.

-Deferred Stamp Duty Charges
+Deferred Stamp Duty charges

 When you sell via this method, Stamp Duty will not need to be paid until the buyer sells the property on.
 It’s important to note that this tax will be reclaimable within two years of that sale.